lure23/roadmap/Jun-23/index.md

 ## Learnings

->In any project, it's important to realize what was learned.
+In any project, it's important to realize what was learned.

-### Supports within pipes
+### Avoid supports within pipes - or use 'tree supports' option (Cura slicer)

-**Don't Do Them!**
+**Spot them in the slicer and avoid!**

 When pipes were angled enough, the slicer (Cura) created supports within them.
-I sliced the S3 prints and 2 Connected prints with slightly different settings, it seems.
-One is is really difficult to remove ("normal supports") whereas the other ("tree supports?") can be jiggled and pulled out - with the help of a screw at times..
+I sliced for the S3 prints and 2 Connected (different models of 3D printers) with slightly different settings.
+One was rather impossible to remove ("normal supports"?) whereas the other ("tree supports?") can be jiggled and pulled out - with the help of a screw at times..

 Anyways, I doubt they were actually even needed.
 Could just remove supports manually when they occur within the pipes, and proof before epoxying that the rods fit in.
 Likely, only unevenness would be caused and since it's on the inside, it doesn't matter.

+>I ended up drilling the hard-to-remove supports out (instead of reprinting about 20+ parts).
+It worked.
+Lesson: drill will low rounds; high rpms melted one pipe around the drill!

 ### Sanding - lesson in reduction of steps & tools!